Kanelot/MC_Mages/README.md

 You can download a copy here: https://mega.nz/file/o181yS4L#IR7k9AulfDk52VO-fc_-5elOpyus9MNJkGtHOYzGIlTR9M

 # Rules
 Mages is a 4v4 multiplayer game.
 The game takes place on a giant game board (think chess) where each space on the board is a different color.
-The leader of the team picks places on the board to summon his players to.
+The leader of the team picks places on the board to summon his/her players to.
-The major tile types allow users on them to do the following things:
+The major tile types:
 Light Green: Spawns creepers
 Dark Green: Spawns zombies
 Light Blue: Spawns cave spiders